Entering God’s New Covenant

 God Made Covenant With Jesus

 The Son of God became Jesus, the Son of Man, born under the Law of Moses (Gal.
 4:4).
 His mother was a virgin who became pregnant through the Holy Spirit (Matt.
 1:18).
 Unlike every other human born after Adam, Jesus was born without sin.
 How was that possible?
 “Flesh gives birth to flesh, but the Spirit gives birth to spirit” (John 3:6).
-That is, Mary gave birth to Jesus’ body, but the Holy Spirit gave birth to his spirit.
+That is, Mary gave birth to Jesus’ body, but in his case the Holy Spirit gave birth to his spirit.
 A person’s sinful human spirit must be born again, spiritually regenerated to become righteous before God (John 3:5).
 Since the Holy Spirit formed Jesus’ spirit, he was born free of sin.
 As he matured and grew, he faced all the temptations and tests we do, but remained sinless (Heb.
 4:15).

 We Enter God’s Covenant